Social Security Disability Lawyer

 When the DDS denies a disability claim, it can fall under two considerations:

-• Technical refusal – You did not paid enough taxes to the SSA for coverage. (this can be confusing, since it means that not because you have paid taxes into the disability program it necessarily translates into you having the coverage.
+• Technical refusal – You did not pay enough taxes to the SSA for coverage. (this can be confusing since it means that not because you have paid taxes into the disability program, it necessarily translates into you having the coverage.
 You need to pay a certain amount into the program for coverage to begin)

 • Medical refusal – You did not meet the definition of disability.